BradWebb101/portfolio_website/readme.md

 # Personal Project Portfolio

 This project is the repository for my personal portfolio website.
-It is written to show my personal coding projects and provide my contact details.
-This is my first React App I have done
+It is to show my personal projects, contact details and as a way of learning React.
+This is my first React App I have done, previous front end attemps were coded in HTML and vanilla JS.
+I have learnt that React is far less frustrating to design and code front ends, the things you learn hey.

 ## Screenshot